8 May 2025

 So, how do you develop blinding speed in your punches?
 Let’s break down the science behind it and the best ways to improve your fast-twitch explosiveness in the ring.

-Your muscles are made up of two main types of fibers:1.
-Slow-twitch fibers (Type I) – These are built for endurance.
+1. Slow-twitch fibers (Type I) – These are built for endurance.
 They don’t generate much explosive power but allow you to maintain activity for longer periods.

 2. Fast-twitch fibers (Type II) – These are what you need for speed.
 They contract quickly and generate bursts of force, but they fatigue faster than slow-twitch fibers.